Equilibria in Network Constrained Markets with System Operator: Introduction

 \section{Introduction}

 {The study of network effects in modern marketplaces has attracted significant attention in recent years \cite{easley2010networks}.
 In particular, a growing body of literature underscores the limitations of classical competition models, which typically depict multiple producers operating within a single, isolated market.
-These models often overlook the increasing interconnectedness that characterizes power systems \cite{Neuhoff2005}, transportation and infrastructure networks, global supply chains and the internet, and they fail to describe emergent features of such networked systems.
-Consequently, several works in literature are devoted to extend classical oligopoly models \cite{vives1999oligopoly}, such as Bertrand, Cournot and Stackelberg competitions, to include network structures that reflect real-world market interdependencies.
+These basic models often overlook the increasing interconnectedness that characterizes power systems \cite{Neuhoff2005}, transportation and infrastructure networks, global supply chains and the Internet, and they fail to describe emergent features of such networked systems.
+Consequently, several works in the literature are devoted to extend classical oligopoly models \cite{vives1999oligopoly}, such as Bertrand, Cournot, and Stackelberg competitions, to include network structures that reflect real-world market interdependencies.

 Our paper specifically contributes to the expanding literature on networked Cournot competition.
 Originally introduced in 1838 \cite{cournot1838recherches}, the Cournot competition is a fundamental economic model wherein firms compete in a single market by selling a homogeneous good.
 In this model, each firm sets the amount of production in order to maximize its profit.
 The effect of networks in Cournot competitions was first studied in \cite{bulow1985multimarket} and subsequently in \cite{a14, Bimpikis2014}.
-In these works, the classical model of Cournot competition is extended by considering multiple firms operating in different markets: producers and markets are coupled via a bipartite graph, where edges indicate the markets each producer can supply to.
-Moreover, producer's cost function are assumed to be non-separable with respect to the markets it participates in.
+In these works, the classical model of Cournot competition is extended by considering multiple firms operating in different markets: producers and markets are coupled via a bipartite graph, where edges indicate the markets each producer can supply to \tcb{and producer\tcb{s}' cost function\tcb{s} are typically non-separable across the markets \tcb{they} participate in.}

-Our work differs from the classical setting and in particular takes a clue from \cite{Cai2019, bose2014the}, where a networked Cournot competition among multiple producers is studied together with the presence of an additional player called market maker: this is a centralized authority that moves supply between geographically separated markets via the constrained network to achieve a desirable state of the system.